cheung921921-rgb/task1/README.md

 ## Graph

 The script allows user to create a graph with 5 customized nodes and edges.
+And also with several function to use.

 First, user have to enter the name of 5 nodes.
 After that, user has to connect the nodes(Below image shows how it works), it can also not connected to any nodes.